edgio-docs/edgio-docs/src/guides/performance/response.md

     -   Our network only supports a single variant called `Accept-Encoding`.
 This value indicates that the `Accept-Encoding` request header determines whether cached content will be served.
     -   By default, our edge servers only return this header when the requested content was previously cached.
     -   The `Accept-Encoding` request header identifies the type of compression requested by the client.
 An edge server may deliver the requested content immediately if the cached asset matches the requested compression method.

+-   **Warning:** This response header is only returned when a stale response is served to the client.
+A stale response is typically served under the following conditions:

+    -   The [Stale While Revalidate feature](/performance/rules/features#stale-while-revalidate) was applied to the request.

+        **Response header value:** `110 - "Response is stale"`

+    -   Revalidation failed and either of the following conditions is true:

+        -   The origin server returned a `5xx` response and the [Stale on Error feature](/performance/rules/features#stale-on-error) was applied to the request.
+        -   The origin server is unresponsive and the stale window, as defined by the [Revalidate After Origin Unavailable feature](/performance/rules/features#revalidate-after-origin-unavailable), is active.

+        **Response header value:** `111 - "Revalidation Failed", 110 - "Response is stale"`

 -   **X-Cache: HIT:** Indicates that a cached version of the requested content was served directly to the client by an edge server.

     **Example:** `x-cache: HIT`

--   **Content-Encoding:** Indicates that a compressed version of the requested content was served to the client.
-This response header indicates the asset's compression type (e.g., gzip, deflate, bzip2, etc.).
--   **Content-Length:** Indicates the size of the response body in octets.

 <Callout type="tip">